 General Information

-The Department of Classics at the University of Cincinnati offers the opportunity for rigorous study in the languages and literatures of ancient Greece and Rome within an innovative and interdisciplinary environment, blending the best of philological education with new methods and approaches.
-In addition to our curriculum's broad coverage of ancient literature from Homer to late Antiquity, particular departmental strengths include (but are not limited to) philosophical literature, Hellenistic poetry, ancient literary criticism, drama, cultural history, science and medicine, historiography, gender studies, early imperial Latin literature, imperial Greek literature, religion, papyrology and textual criticism.
+In addition to our curriculum's broad coverage of ancient literature from Homer to late Antiquity, particular departmental strengths include (but are not limited to) Greek archaic poetry, drama, philosophical literature, ancient rhetoric and literary criticism, Hellenistic poetry, historiography, Augustan poetry , early imperial Latin literature, science and medicine, imperial Greek literature, gender studies, religion, papyrology, and textual criticism.

-We currently have six philologists associated with the department:
+We currently have six full-time philologists in the department:

 Anna Conser, Ph.D., Assistant Professor of Classics.
 Ancient music and performance, Greek drama and lyric poetry, and the digital processing of ancient texts.